django-cms/django-cms/docs/getting_started/configuration.rst

 Default: ``False`` for both

-This adds 2 new date-time fields in the advanced-settings tab of the page.
+This adds two new :class:`~django.db.models.DateTimeField` fields in the "advanced settings" tab of the page.
 With this option you can limit the time a page is published.

 .. setting:: CMS_SEO_FIELDS